glayzzle/glayzzle/README.md

 Now how to do that without breaking the structure flow, and without degrading performances ?

-I will use generators and promises in order to achieve this, the resulting transpiled code will be easy to read and will perform well with a native support.
+Still need a POC, but I think I will use generators and promises in order to achieve this, the resulting transpiled code will be easy to read and will perform well with a native support.

 Install & Run :
 ---------------